Skip to main content

 Independent LLM Clients

 Each worker creates its own LLM client instance via factory pattern.
+With the Model Router, each worker can have a client from a different provider.

 Stateless Engine

-Each worker instantiates its own fresh engine.Engine.
+Each worker instantiates a fresh engine.Engine.

 Context Tree

 The parent context can cancel all workers via context.WithCancel.
+Effort hints are attached to this ctx.

 Policy Enforcement

-Workers fully respect the coder_policy.json (allow/deny/ask).
-Actions with an “ask” policy pause the spinner and display a serialized security prompt to the user.
+Workers fully respect coder_policy.json (allow/deny/ask).
+Policy β€œask” actions pause the spinner and display a serialized security prompt to the user.

 Security Governance in Parallel Mode